 39.4.7 Interview Record.
-FHSAA Investigative Consultant may electronically record an interview unless the interviewee objects in writing.
+1358A In Catentia Constant has 1 located to a find the interviewee objects in writing.

 39.4.7.1 Access to Recordings.
 An individual being interviewed may also electronically record the interview or may request and obtain, at their expense, a copy of the interview through the FHSAA office.